getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 with Docker to actually enable the sharing of volumes.

 Where Kubernetes differs strongly from Docker with regard to volumes is in *data volume containers*.
-Docker volumes can be *data volumes* or *data volume containers*.
+Docker volumes can be data volumes or data volume containers.
 Docker uses data volume containers as a means of sharing data volumes: one container, the data volume container, manages the data volume while other containers can use it.
-Docker's documentation prescribes the data volume containers mechanism as the preferred way to share data among containers; various blog posts and articles agree.
-However, the team behind Kubernetes believes that data volume containers are a potential cause of failure in large-scale architectures; they have chosen not to support data volume containers as a type for Kubernetes volumes.
-The reasoning for this is that data volume containers are ultimately passive containers that can be very unintuitive to understand from a user perspective, and can create corner cases and potentially be problematic for management systems.
+Docker prescribes the data volume containers mechanism as the preferred way to share data among containers.
+However, the team behind Kubernetes believes that data volume containers are a potential cause of failure in large-scale architectures and have chosen not to support data volume containers as a type for Kubernetes volumes.
+The reasoning for this is that data volume containers in Kubernetes are ultimately passive containers that can be unintuitive from a user perspective and can create corner cases, potentially causing problems for management systems.

-For more discussion of Docker volumes as *data volumes* and *data volume containers*, see
+For more discussion of Docker volumes as data volumes and data volume containers, see
 [Docker best practices: data and stateful applications] (/docker-best-practices-data-stateful-applications/).

-#### Discovery
+#### Service discovery

 For container service discovery, specifically within a pod, Kubernetes does not directly use Docker links as they don’t do well outside of a single